clearcare/policies/source/sections/22-key_definitions.md

 * *Threat Action*: The method by which an attack might be carried out (e.g., hacking, system intrusion, etc.).

-* *Unrestricted Area*: Those areas of the building(s) where protected health information and/or sensitive organizational information is not stored or is not utilized or is not accessible there on a regular basis.
+* *Unrestricted Area*: Those areas of the building(s) where protected health information and/or sensitive organizational information is not stored or is not utilized or is not accessible on a regular basis.

 * *Unsecured Protected Health Information*: Protected health information (PHI) that is not rendered unusable, unreadable, or indecipherable to unauthorized individuals through the use of technology or methodology specified by the Secretary in the guidance issued under section 13402(h)(2) of Pub.
 L.111-5 on the HHS website.
   1. Electronic PHI has been encrypted as specified in the HIPAA Security rule by the use of an algorithmic process to transform data into a form in which there is a low probability of assigning meaning without the use of a confidential process or key and such confidential process or key that might enable decryption has not been breached.
 To avoid a breach of the confidential process or key, these decryption tools should be stored on a device or at a location separate from the data they are used to encrypt or decrypt.
 The following encryption processes meet this standard.